 Dark and moody, Zamalek’s own Abou El Sid is a portal back to a glamourous past.
 With a large menu of traditional Egyptian fare, this celebrated restaurant bustles with life.
 Featuring ambient 1940’s style art decor, they blow your mind with their range of delectable options, ranging from pigeon to tahina and Om Ali.

 Naguib Mahfouz Cafe

 While in Cairo, a classic Egyptian breakfast is the best way to start any day.
 The beloved Arabiata is one of Cairo’s best morning hangouts, featuring a huge menu of traditional fare.
 Load up on falafel, eggs and ful, or, go for something more decadent and order fried cheese and pastrami.
-The mouth-watering breakfast spread here is a great value and bound to keep you full throughout a day of sightseeing.
+The mouth-watering breakfast here is a great value and will keep you full throughout a day of sightseeing.

 Take a trip to the sensual Taboula in Downtown Cairo, featuring a delectable menu of flavorsome Lebanese delights.
 Offering up a large selection of vegetarian fare, the menu features classics like muhammara, hummus and fettah.
 The atmosphere is warm and elegant, making it the perfect place to wind down after a busy day.

 In the mood for something more decadent?
 One of the most popular dishes in Egypt for special occasions is stuffed pigeon, better known as haram mahsi.
 It’s best at Farahat, legendary for the delicacy itself.
 The pigeons are marinated and stuffed with a blend of rice, wheat, cumin, nuts, and onion, then grilled over charcoal, making it a meal to remember.
 For similar fare, try our 4 day Sinai camel riding tour, where you’ll feast on traditional Bedouin food under the stars.